zenml-io/zenml/docs/book/how-to/manage-the-zenml-server/best-practices-upgrading-zenml.md

 ## Upgrading your code

 Sometimes, you might have to upgrade your code to work with a new version of ZenML.
 This is true especially when you are moving from a really old version to a new major version.
-The following tips might help, in addition to everything you've learnt in this document so far.
+The following tips might help, in addition to everything you've learned in this document so far.

 ### Testing and Compatibility